bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Okay.
 So the first one, oh yeah.
-And we mentioned some of them in our previous episode, actually, because in the previous episode, which I guess by now is two months ago, We did mention some new inclusions in Bitcoin Core, or you did already.
+And we mentioned some of them in our previous episode, actually, because in the previous episode, which I guess by now is two months ago
+We did mention some new inclusions in Bitcoin Core, or you did already.
 So we'll sort of repeat these for whoever missed that episode or just to give a complete picture.
 So the first one is peer-to-peer transport encryption.